7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

 Tour details

-- Sights visited: USS Arizona Memorial, Pearl Harbor Visitor Center, Aloha Tower
+- Sights visited: USS Arizona Memorial, Pearl Harbor Visitor Center, and Aloha Tower in Honolulu

 - Pickup: From 6 Waikiki hotels

-Arizona Memorial, Pearl Harbor and Honolulu City Highlights Tour
+2. Arizona Memorial, Pearl Harbor, and Honolulu City Highlights Tour

-If you are interested in seeing the USS Arizona Memorial and not spending the entire day exploring Pearl Harbor, this quick tour combines a visit to Pearl Harbor with a drive through downtown Honolulu.
+If you are interested in visiting the USS Arizona Memorial without spending the entire day exploring Pearl Harbor, this tour combines a visit to Pearl Harbor with a drive through downtown Honolulu.

 Tour details